“Love comes first”: The journey to equal partnerships and marriage in the UK

-Sophie is an experienced public lawyer, advising on major Public Inquiries and Inquests, judicial review, police misconduct and data protection.
-She “grasps complex issues quickly and comprehensively” (Legal 500, 2015) and is currently acting in two major statutory inquiries.
-Clients describe her as a “consummate professional” and she is known for solid and thoughtful handling of sensitive cases.
+Sophie is an experienced public lawyer, advising on major public inquiries, judicial review, and modern slavery and human rights.
+She has “substantial expertise in major public inquiries and inquests" (Legal 500 UK 2019).
+She is “very sharp” (Legal 500 UK, 2017) and “grasps complex issues quickly and comprehensively” (Legal 500, 2015).
+Clients describe her as a “consummate professional” recognised for solid and thoughtful handling of sensitive cases.